Our goal is to save 100,000 lives and save health care providers $1.5B

-Every time you breath out there are thousands of chemicals on your breath, some of these are markers of cancer.
+Every time you breathe out there are thousands of chemicals on your breath, some of these are markers of cancer.
 In our labs in Cambridge we are developing a cancer breathalyzer - we are using our Breath Biopsy® platform based on proven microchip sensor technology to sniff out these chemical markers to detect cancer earlier when more people will survive.

 We were delighted to get the backing of the NHS and CRUK to develop our technology and run large scale clinical trials.
 We’ve already tested hundreds of patients in our LuCID lung cancer trial.
 In the UK only 14.5% of people are diagnosed with early stage, treatable lung cancer.
 If we are able to increase this to 25% we’d save 10,000 lives in the UK alone.
 The faster we can run our trials and complete our research the sooner this will be a reality.
 There will be fewer families who lost someone because their cancer was picked up too late.